pxc/gitbook/text/54_Transfer_Protocols/0_Transfer_Protocols.markdown

 	added chapters on the packfile and how git stores objects

-and we can see that the parent, <code>ab04d88</code> is where our master branch is currently pointing.
+and we can see that the parent, `ab04d88` is where our master branch is currently pointing.
 So, we recursively fetch this tree and then stop, since we know we have everything before this point.
-You can force Git to double check that we have everything with the '--recover' option.
+You can force Git to double check that we have everything with the `--recover` option.
 See linkgit:git-http-fetch[1] for more information.

 If one of the loose object fetches fails, Git will download the packfile indexes looking for the sha that it needs, then download that packfile.

-It is important if you are running a git server that serves repos this way to implement a post-receive hook that runs the 'git update-server-info' command each time or there will be confusion.
+It is important if you are running a Git server that serves repos this way to implement a post-receive hook that runs the `git update-server-info` command each time or there will be confusion.

 ### Fetching Data with Upload Pack ###